Weak Bruhat interval modules of the 0-Hecke algebra: Various -Hecke modules constructed using tableaux

-Suppose that we have a family of $F$-positive quasisymmetric functions.
+Suppose we have a family of quasisymmetric functions that can be expanded in the basis of the fundamental quasisymmetric functions with positive coefficients.
 The correspondence \eqref{quasi characteristic} tells us that each of them appears as the image of the isomorphism classes of certain $H_n(0)$-modules.
 Among them, it would be very nice to find or construct one which is nontrivial, in other words, not a direct sum of irreducible modules and has a combinatorial model that can be handled well.
 Since the mid-2010s, some $H_n(0)$-modules have been constructed in line with this philosophy, more precisely, in~\cite{20BS, 15BBSSZ, 19Searles, 15TW}.
 In this section, we show that all of them are equipped with the structure of weak Bruhat interval modules.

 To deal with these modules, we need the notion of source and sink.

 \begin{definition} Let $B$ be a basis for an $H_n(0)$-module such that $B \cup \{0\}$ is closed under the action of $\{\pi_i \mid 1 \le i \le n-1\}$. \begin{enumerate}[label = {\rm (\arabic*)}] \item An element $x_0 \in B$ is called a \emph{source of $B$} if, for each $x \in B$, there exists $\sigma \in \SG_n$ such that $\pi_\sigma \cdot x_0 = x$. \item An element $x'_0 \in B$ is called a \emph{sink of $B$} if, for each $x \in B$, there exists $\sigma \in \SG_n$ such that $\pi_\sigma \cdot x = x'_0$. \end{enumerate} \end{definition}